nkcx/qemu-guest-agent/README.md

         nkcx/qemu-guest-agent
 ```

+# Updates and Versions

+This repository is configured to automatically provide new versions whenever Alpine Linux or qemu-guest-agent get
+updates.
+Every day, a Github action checks for new versions of either software.
+When a new version is detected,
+the action updates the specific version numbers in the docker file, and pushes the update to the repo.

+On repo updates, Docker is configured to auto-build an updated container, which then becomes available immediately.
+If you have Watchtower, it will then automatically update your qemu-guest-agent container.

+Version numbers are:  <alpine version>-<qemu version>.
+For example, 3.0.2-5.1 is Alpine 3.0.2 with qemu-guest-agent
+5.1.

 # Notes

 This container is specifically designed to work well with Fedora CoreOS and Proxmox Hypervisor (which is based on